 The small island of Grand Turk is surrounded by amazing reefs, with underwater terrains that range from yellow and purple sea fan beds, complex barrier reefs that support a spectrum of fish and corals, and lush seagrass beds with conch, stingrays, and spotted eagle rays.

-Amazing and Colorful Reef Fish
+Colorful Reef Fish

 There’s no shortage of colorful reef fish to see, and it’s common to see schools of stoplight parrot fish, blue tangs, black durgons, French grunts, yellow goatfish, bluehead wrasse, horse eye jacks and bar jacks, yellowtail snappers, and much more.
 In groups of two or three are queen angelfish, French angelfish, and gray angelfish, butterfly fish, queen triggerfish, Nassau grouper, porcupinefish, damselfish, filefish, and so much more.